karishma-dev/karishma-dev/README.md

 # Hello 👋

-Heyy 🙋🏻‍♀️, Thank you for visiting my profile!.
+Heyy 🙋🏻‍♀️, Thank you for visiting my profile!
 Continue reading to know more about my journey✨.

 Since childhood, the subject of Computer Science has always fascinated me.
 A few years back I realized that my passion for programming and solving problems could be transformed into a full-time career, so I started pursuing it.
 But at that time, I didn’t realize that there are so many things to learn in this field other than what is taught in school.